eguidotti/torchabc/README.md

     def collate(samples):
         """The collating step.

-        Collates a batch of preprocessed data samples.
+        Collates a batch of preprocessed samples.
 This method is intended to be passed as the `collate_fn` argument of a `Dataloader`.

         Parameters
         ----------